-The Real Dogs of White Bear Lake
+The Real Dogs of

 Every dog has a story.
-“The Real Dogs of White Bear Lake” is the name of a column I do for The White Bear Press/Press Pubs serving the northeast metro areas of the Twin Cities in Minnesota.
-Each column features a glimpse into the life of a dog I come across by chance on walks around the city, and celebrates the ways that ordinary dogs make our every day human lives more extraordinary, and vice versa.
-This is an archive of those columns.
-Posts are made the week after the White Bear Press has run them.
+“The Real Dogs of White Bear Lake” is the name of a column I do for The White Bear Press and neighboring papers owned by Press Publications serving the northeast suburbs of the Twin Cities in Minnesota.
+Each column features a glimpse into the life of a dog I come across on rambles around the city of White Bear Lake and environs.
+Randomness and serendipity are in full play here.
+If you need an uplifting moment in your day, and you’d enjoy reading about the lives, loves, aspirations and personal agendas of ordinary dogs who make their humans’ lives more extraordinary, and vice versa, skim the intros for something of interest.
+Columns are available here the week after Press Publications has run them, via links to their site or by reprint for those out of the area.

 Or Get Reprint (PDF)